qubic/core/doc/contributing.md

 - Pass objects to functions by reference if there is no good reason to copy them.
   Use const references for input parameters and non-const references for output and input/output parameters.
-  Input of Built-in types and their aliases (that fit into a CPU register = up to 8 bytes) should be passed by value.
+  Input of built-in types and their aliases (that fit into a CPU register = up to 8 bytes) should be passed by value.
   Use a pointer (`T*`) if "no argument" is a valid option (`nullptr` = no argument).
   Otherwise, prefer references (`T&`).

 - Be aware of alignment of struct/class member variables and try to avoid padding.
-  This is especially relevant for if the data structure replicated often in containers (like arrays) or if it is transmitted in network messages.
+  This is especially relevant if the data structure is replicated often in containers (like arrays) or if it is transmitted in network messages.

 - For readability, use `class` rather than `struct` if any member is non-public.